- Documents et informations d'appui

 Sessions d’information préalables à la soumission

-Future applicants for authorisation may request a pre-submission information session with ECHA to clarify regulatory and procedural issues related to the authorisation application process.
+Future applicants for authorisation may request a teleconference based information session (TIS) with ECHA to clarify regulatory and procedural issues related to the authorisation application process.

 Purpose and scope

-The pre-submission information sessions aim to give future applicants for authorisation the opportunity to ask case-specific questions regarding the regulatory and procedural aspects of the authorisation application process.
+The teleconference based information sessions aim to give future applicants for authorisation the opportunity to ask case-specific questions regarding the regulatory and procedural aspects of the authorisation application process.

-The purpose of the pre-submission information sessions is not to provide consulting services or advice on the preparation of applications or to pre-empt the evaluation of the conformity and the content of the application.
+The purpose of the TIS is not to provide consulting services or advice on the preparation of applications or to pre-empt the evaluation of the conformity and the content of the application.
 The assessment of these elements of the application can only commence once ECHA is in receipt of the application for authorisation.

-Pre-submission information sessions should be held the latest six months before the planned submission of the application for authorisation.
+TIS should be held the latest three months before the planned submission of the application for authorisation.
 One such session is envisaged per application.

-Applicants need to send the request for a pre-submission information session at least two months before the requested meeting date in order for ECHA to make the necessary arrangements and to ensure the availability of the necessary resources.
-The request for a pre-submission information session can be done together with the notification of intention to submit an application for authorisation.
+Please send a request TIS at least one month before the meeting date in order for ECHA to make the necessary arrangements.
+The request for a TIS can be done together with the notification of intention to submit an application for authorisation.

-After submitting the request, applicants will receive a PSIS request number.
-Any subsequent communication between the applicant and ECHA regarding the pre-submission information sessions needs to include a reference to this PSIS request number.
+After submitting the request, you will receive a TIS request number.
+Any subsequent communication between you and ECHA regarding the TIS needs to include a reference to this TIS request number.

-Although efforts will be made to accommodate the preferences of the applicants, ECHA reserves the right to postpone or decline a request for a pre-submission information session, particularly in circumstances where the outlined timelines are not observed or due to limited availability of resources.
+Although efforts will be made to accommodate the preferences of the applicants, ECHA reserves the right to postpone or decline a request for a TIS, particularly in circumstances where the outlined timelines are not observed or due to limited availability of staff.

 Documents for the session

-- If relevant, documentary evidence supporting the eligibility for the Small and medium-sized enterprise (SME).
-During the PSIS it is possible to clarify whether a potential applicant would indeed be eligible for an SME fee reduction.
-See also SME verification pages.
+If you are a Small and medium-sized enterprise (SME) you can provide documentation to demonstrate this.
+During the TIS it is possible to clarify whether you would be eligible for an SME fee reduction.
+See SME verification pages.

 For further details on "broad information on uses", read section 5.18.8 and 5.23 of the Data submission manual 22: How to prepare and submit an application for authorisation using IUCLID 5 See also - Publication of information on applications during the opinion-making process.

-These documents should be submitted using the applicant's PSIS request number via the following web form.
+These documents should be submitted using the applicant's TIS request number via the following web form.

-- Response to applicant's questions (maximum 15) as outlined in the list of questions submitted to ECHA (about 1 hour)
+- ECHA’s answers to applicant's questions as outlined in the list of questions submitted to ECHA (about 30 minutes)

-The pre-submission information session will not prejudice the outcome of the actual processing of applications for authorisation or the positions taken by the responsible ECHA committees on the issues discussed in their opinions.
+The teleconference based information session will not prejudice the outcome of the actual processing of applications for authorisation or the positions taken by the responsible ECHA committees on the issues discussed in their opinions.

 ECHA does not accept any liability with regard to the contents of this web page.
 In order to correct any errors or inaccuracies that may appear in the text or if otherwise necessary, ECHA is entitled to modify or revise the information at any time.